okuryu/okuryu.github.com/about.md

 <img src="http://farm3.static.flickr.com/2694/4365409418_370faa5929_m.jpg" width="240" height="180">

-My name is Ryuichi Okumura, software engineer in Japan.
+My name is Ryuichi Okumura, software engineer in Tokyo.
+I'm currently working on developer platforms at [Yahoo!
+JAPAN].

-I've been started to taking photos from around 2000, and learned art and design.
+I love to take photos.
+I've been started to learn the art and design, and taking photos from around 2000.
 Photo is part of my life as it's now, so some photos can be viewed at [Flickr].

 At the same time, I've been learned web technologies.
 Of special interest is the JavaScript world, so I've been contribute to [YUI] since about 2011, and promoted to [YUI Committer] in 2013.
 Codes that I wrote is viewed on [GitHub].
-I'm currently working for [Yahoo!
-JAPAN] since 2007.

 Please e-mail to okuryu [at] okuryu.com if you wish contact to me.